Hilary Duff: Image and legacy

 Following the launch of Lizzie McGuire, Duff received a significant amount of fame and media attention.
 The series proved to be a major hit for the network, and led to a string of merchandising that included Lizzie McGuire dolls, video games, plush figures, and McDonald's Happy Meal Toys.
 The success of The Lizzie McGuire Movie "indicated that Duff's television fanbase could be migrated to film."
-Following her success from Lizzie McGuire, Richard Huff of the New York Daily News called Duff "a 2002 version of Annette Funicello" but admitted that the character of Lizzie McGuire was both a blessing and burden for her.
+Following her success from Lizzie McGuire, Richard Huff of the New York Daily News called Duff "a 2002 version of Annette Funicello" but admitted that the character of Lizzie McGuire was both a blessing and a burden for her.
 In 2003, Huff stated that Duff's public image is "tied" to Lizzie McGuire.

 Duff was credited with the revival of Hollywood Records following the release of Metamorphosis (2003).
 The San Fernando Valley Business Journal wrote that the album was "giving Hollywood Records a needed shot in the arm" after a decline in CD sales during the previous two years had forced the label to reduce costs and alter its operation.
 Hilliard Lyons analyst Jeffrey Thomison said Metamorphosis was a reflection of Disney's ability to develop "great synergy between their cable, film and music segments" Duff's transition from Disney star to successful singer became a formula that Hollywood Records tried to implement with future acts such as Miley Cyrus, Selena Gomez, and Bridgit Mendler among others.
 Artists such as Cyrus, Gomez, and Keke Palmer have all cited Duff as influences on their careers.